cran-task-views/TimeSeries/TimeSeries.md

   It is enhanced in the `r pkg("fable")` package via the `ARIMA()` function which allows for automatic modelling.
   Similar functionality is provided in the `r pkg("forecast")` package via the `auto.arima()` function.
   `arma()` in the `r pkg("tseries")` package provides different algorithms for ARMA and subset ARMA models.
+  Other estimation methods including the innovations algorithm are provided by `r pkg("itsmr")`.
   `r pkg("arima2")` provides a random-restart estimation algorithm to replace `stats::arima()`.
   Other estimation methods including the innovations algorithm are provided by `r pkg("itsmr")`.
 Package `r pkg("gsarima")` contains functionality for Generalized SARIMA time series simulation.